LockManipulator/T-Dongle-Ducky/README.md

 GUI <character>: Presses the left GUI and a single character i.e. GUI r DELAY x: Waits x ms
 ENTER: Hits enter
+HOLD: Holds a single key.
+Can be used with numbers, lowercase letters, SPACE, BACKSPACE, ENTER, or TAB.
 Anything that doesn't match the above gets treated as a comment.
 Comments can not, at the time, be put on the same line as a command.
 Please don't use trailing spaces in your code.
 I know Python not c++ so my input sanitization here is not great.